 The Arts Foundation of Cape Cod (AFCC) and Eat Your Heart Out Catering are joining forces to support the next generation of students who dream of one day becoming culinary artists.

 That support will come in the form of a competitive scholarship given to a current Cape Cod senior planning to earn a college degree in the culinary arts.
-Apply Here.
-The deadline to apply is April 30, 2018.
-The recipients of the scholarship will be announced in May.
+The online application is now open until May 29, 2019.

 The Arts Foundation of Cape Cod, in collaboration with The Quell Foundation’s Fighter and Survivor Scholarship Programs, is proud to support, through our matching grant program, local students either living with a mental health diagnosis or who have lost a parent or sibling to suicide and who are pursuing an arts education.
 This year, The Quell Foundation Scholarships will fund Cape students for undergraduate studies in any arts-related field, such as music, dance, drama, visual arts, graphic design, architecture, fashion, culinary arts, sculpture, theater, or creative writing.